DM872/dm872.github.io/_assignments/exam.md

     be found.
 Exams with preassigned dates do not count in this constraint.
 -->

+9.  **Optional:** *Room stability.* Exams with duration longer than one day, e.g. oral exams, are scheduled all days in the same room.

 If a schedule that satisfies all the above constraints is found, then one must maximize the distance between the starting times of exams that